-Stephen Booth Books In Order
+Stephen Booth Books In Order – Complete List

 The British author is well known among lovers of mystery novels, and his Cooper & Fry series has been a favorite of many who enjoy murder mystery novels involving couples or partners who solve crimes.
-I’ve read his first novel many years ago and decided to catch up to the rest of the books in the series because I really enjoyed Ben’s character.

-So here are the Stephen Booth books in order of reading from the first to the currently last.
+Here are the Stephen Booth books in order of reading from the first to the currently last.

-Cooper & Fry Series In Order
+Cooper & Fry Books in Publication Order

 1. Black Dog, 2000